What you can expect from rising natural gas prices

 - Humidifiers, ovens and dryers use a lot of energy.
 Monitor and limit their use to keep your bill down.

-- When major appliances like refrigerators, furnaces and humidifiers are not functioning well, they can use substantial amounts of energy.
+- When major appliances like refrigerators, furnaces and humidifiers don't function, they can use substantial amounts of energy.

 Ways to save

-- Turn down your thermostat – Talk with your family about setting it to 68 degrees when you are home, as low as possible so you can comfortably sleep and down 10 degrees while you are away.
+- Turn down your thermostat.
+Make a plan with your family to set it to 68 degrees when you're home and awake, as low as possible to sleep comfortably at night, and down 10 degrees when no one's home.
 Consider a smart or learning thermostat to take the guesswork out.

-- Get a furnace tune-up – Keeping your furnace clean, lubricated and properly adjusted will reduce energy use.
+- Get a furnace tuneup.
+Keep your furnace clean, lubricated and properly adjusted to reduce energy use.

-- Keep it shut – Traditional fireplaces are energy losers because they pull heated air out of the house and release it up the chimney.
+- Keep dampers shut.
+Traditional fireplaces cause a lot of energy loss because chimneys pull heated air out of the house and release it.
 When not in use, keep the damper closed.
-Make sure there are no smoldering embers before closing the damper.
+Make sure there are no smoldering embers first.